-POLICY TITLE: Outside Employment or Solicitation POLICY NUMBER: 2210
+POLICY TITLE: Outside Employment or Solicitation

-2210.1 Employees may hold an outside job if he/she obtains the written approval of the General Manager.
+2210.1 Employees may hold an outside job if they obtain the written approval of the General Manager.
 Outside employment is not permitted if:

-- 2210.1.1 The additional or outside employment leads to a conflict, or potential conflict of interest for said employee; or - 2210.1.2 The nature of the additional or outside employment is such that it will reflect unfavorably on the District; or - 2210.1.3 The duties to be performed in the additional or outside employment are in conflict with the duties involved in District service.

-2210.2 An employee who does have additional or outside employment shall not be permitted to use District records, materials, equipment, facilities, or other District resources in connection with said employment.

-2210.3 Solicitation of non-District business on District property is prohibited.
+- 2210.1.1 The additional or outside employment leads to a conflict, or potential conflict of interest for said employee; or - 2210.1.2 The nature of the additional or outside employment is such that it will reflect unfavorably on the District; or - 2210.1.3 The duties to be performed in the additional or outside employment are in conflict with the duties involved in District service. - 2210.2 An employee who does have additional or outside employment shall not be permitted to use District records, materials, equipment, facilities, or other District resources in connection with said employment. - 2210.3 Solicitation of non-District business on District property is prohibited.
 This applies to outside salespersons and to District employees.

-POLICY TITLE: Receipts of Gifts POLICY NUMBER: 2215
+POLICY TITLE: Receipts of Gifts

-2215.1 An employee or his/her immediate family (defined as spouse and child) may not accept from, or provide to, individuals or companies doing or seeking to do business with the District, gifts, entertainment, and/or other services or benefits unless the transaction meets all of the following guidelines:
+2215.1 An employee or their immediate family (defined as spouse and child) may not accept from, or provide to, individuals or companies doing or seeking to do business with the District, gifts, entertainment, and/or other services or benefits unless the transaction meets all of the following guidelines: